vi519/Expense-Tracker/README.md

 </pre>

 # Usage:
-The App gives you brief idea about expense in day/month/year. having credit/debit features comes handy
+The App gives you the brief idea about expense in day/month/year. having credit/debit features comes handy

 ---
 # Features: